 Additional Information

 Community Access Network receives Ryan White HIV/AIDS Program funding.
 The Ryan White program provides a nationwide, comprehensive system of care, including primary outpatient medical care and essential support services for people living with HIV who are uninsured or underinsured.
-The Ryan White program reaches 52 percent of all people living with HIV in the United States.
+The Ryan White program reaches 52% of all people living with HIV in the United States.

 The Ryan White program is guided by the National HIV/AIDS Strategy, which has the following goals: